maxBenelli/local-contributions/PSB.md

 * Fix headers for axios post methods
 * Connect to send application method
 * Fix person object, if not exist

+## 2021-03-11
+* Change citizenshipPrevious input to select